USMAI-Library-Consortium/janeway-warpspeed/README.md

 3. DB_NAME: Name of your db within postgres
 4. DB_USER: Name of the postgres user
 5. DB_PASSWORD: Password to connect to the postgres DB
-6. JANEWAY_PRESS_DOMAIN: Specifies the Press Domain to use when installing Janeway AND for nginx routing.
-MUST be the same as the domain name that you give Janeway on your Kubernetes cluster
-7. JANEWAY_PRESS_DOMAIN_SCHEME: The scheme for the Janeway domain, e.g. https://, used for CSRF protection
+6. JANEWAY_PRESS_URL: Specifies the URL of the press to use when installing Janeway.
+This also sets up internal network configuration, like CSRF and ALLOWED_HOSTS.

 ### Environment variables required ONLY when installing Janeway
 1. JANEWAY_PRESS_NAME: Specifies the Press Name to use when installing Janeway